Tours and Tickets in Washington

 The White House

 White House tours must be arranged no fewer than 21 days in advance.
-They are not available on Sundays or Mondays, and they are sometimes not available on other days depending on the White House’s schedule.
+However, they are filled first-come, first-serve, so I encourage you to submit your requests as early as possible to maximize your chances.
+Tours are not available on Sundays or Mondays, and they are sometimes not available on other days depending on the White House’s schedule.

 The White House needs extra security information to arrange a tour.
 Once you submit a request, my office will contact you.
 We will need detailed information for every person in your group, including names, dates of birth, places of birth, Social Security numbers, and places of residence.
 Social Security numbers are not required for visitors under 16.